rebecca-l0uie/BCYP-Countdown/README.md

 ### Prerequisites

 ```
-Python 2.7 with PyGame module
+Python 2.7 or 3 with PyGame module
 ```

 ### Usage : python BCYP-Countdown.py